TrepidEd/Variational-AutoEncoder-Passage/README.md

 # Variational-AutoEncoder-Passage
-An autoencoder for sentence sentiment analysis
+An autoencoder for sentence sentiment analysis.
+Work in progress...